koni114/search-price-for-used-goods/README.md

   - How to save/inquiry data based on OLAP effectively?
   - What kind of way for saving data? streamming? batch?
   - Table structural design for historical data

+## project check List
+- do you consider it a real service and consider operating it?
+- Have you received user feedback and tried to improve performance/usability or add new features?
+- do you systematically manage discovered bugs and issues?
+- Have you tried constantly refactoring your code and applying design patterns?
+- Have you considered the trade-off between better design and faster development?
+- Have you tried automating the tasks involved in repetitive modifications and deployments?
+- Have you tried implementing things that cannot be implemented only with language or framework?
+- Have you felt the problems or limitations of the library or framework you used and tried to improve it?
+- Have you considered an analysis or test tool to maintain the quality of your code or product?
+- Have you ever thought about how to effectively collaborate with others?

 ## History
 - 2021.04.06 - Start project with [JaeHun Hur](https://github.com/koni114)